 2. What type of policy should we look into?

 There are many types of life insurance policies, so it's important to know what you're getting before you agree to anything.
-The easiest and least expensive policy you’ll encounter will be for your baby; we spend around $80 a year on a policy for our children.
-For the new mommy and daddy it might get a bit more complicated.
-In my household we chose a combination of term, whole, and mortgage insurance.
-If you are strapped for cash or running into trouble holding onto money each month, small term policies are available that will help cover the funeral expenses should either of you pass away unexpectedly – it’s better than nothing!
+The easiest and least expensive policy you’ll encounter will be for baby; we spend around $80 a year on a policy for our children.
+For a new mom and dad, it might get a bit more complicated.
+In my household we chose a combination of term, whole and mortgage insurance.
+If you're strapped for cash or running into trouble holding onto money each month, small term policies are available that will help cover the funeral expenses should either of you pass away unexpectedly–it’s better than nothing!

 3. If we get insurance, what else do we need?

-Once you've discussed and agreed on a life insurance policy, it’ll probably be time to take a look at your health insurance policy to make certain all the hospital expenses you’re about to incur will be covered and that you have notified the insurance carrier of the new baby’s arrival.
-Take the time to review your auto insurance prior to bringing your new baby home; it’s very important to make sure you have all of the protection you and your growing family will need.
+Once you've discussed and agreed on a life insurance policy, it’ll probably be time to take a look at your health insurance policy to make certain all the hospital expenses you’re about to incur will be covered and that you've notified the insurance carrier of baby’s arrival.
+Also take the time to review your auto insurance prior to bringing your new baby home; it’s very important to make sure you have all of the protection you and your growing family will need.

-Though it seems scary, you will survive, and you will love every minute of it – trust me.
+Though it seems scary, you will survive, and you will love every minute of it–trust me.
 All this preparation is just in case.
 And while it might not feel good to prep for the worst, later in life you'll be glad that you did.
-I have yet to meet a man in his 80’s who regrets the time and money he spent or worked for to care for his family!
+I've yet to meet a man in his 80’s who regrets the time and money he spent or worked for to care for his family!